J-DubApps/Blog/content/site-disclosure/site-disclosure.md

 <div style="font-size: 12px;">
 The opinions expressed on <a href="https://julianwest.me">julianwest.me</a> are solely my own and do not reflect the views of my employer, my friends and relatives, or probably any other carbon-based lifeform.<br />

 As an Information Technology professional often working under various NDAs, I adhere to all employer and/or client policies governing blogging.
-Consequently I do not discuss employers, projects, nor will I comment on past or present matters protected by attorney/client privelege. <br />
+Consequently I do not discuss employers or projects, nor will I comment on past or present matters protected by attorney/client privelege. <br />

 I may occasionally review products but only those I personally purchased and/or already own.
 I will not respond to solicitations to review products.<br />